abodeza/abodeza.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: Abdullah_Alzahrani_MLE.pdf # you can also use external links here
+cv_pdf: Alzahrani_DS.pdf # you can also use external links here
 description: My CV rendered from standard json.
 A PDF copy is also available by clicking on the PDF icon to the right.

 toc: